 Besides having an edgier, more mainstream style than most barefoot shoes, Lems also have a thicker sole.
 They still count as healthy footwear in my book, but be aware that they do not have the same ground feel as the other shoes discussed in this post.

 Feelgrounds Patrol | $169 | Waterproof | Fleece Lined | Sizes EU 35-49

 Feelgrounds is one of my favorite barefoot shoe brands, all their shoes are vegan and legitimately cool looking.
-This year they launched a vegan barefoot winter boot, but production was delayed so I didn’t get them until mid-March.
-As luck would have it, we had a spate of winter weather so I was able to test them in cold temps and LOTS of muck.
-They are definitely waterproof, but stiffer than I prefer in a barefoot boot.
+Last year they launched a vegan barefoot winter boot that has a slip-resistant outsole and warm fleece lining.
+They’re the real deal!
+They also look pretty darn cool.
+After complaints that their first version was too stiff, they have updated them with a softer upper.
 Be sure to check out my Feelgrounds Patrol review for all the specs, sizing info, and real life shots.

 And while you’re at it, check out my other Feelgrounds reviews for info on the brand and ordering!
 Shoes generally ship pretty quickly from Germany, and customer service is good.